Frequently Asked Questions

 Am I eligible for an IMS Entrance Award?

 There is a limited number of Entrance Awards.
-Applicants who maintained an annual GPA of A- throughout their degree program(s) might be eligible to receive this award.
+Applicants who maintained an annual GPA of A- throughout their degree program(s) might be eligible to receive an Entrance award.

 Can my supervisor use the IMS Entrance Award toward my minimum stipend amount?

-No, the Entrance Award cannot be used towards a student stipend.
+No. Entrance Awards cannot be used towards a student stipend.
+Nor are they included in your stipend top-up.

 Do I wait until I'm accepted to the program before seeking funding?